Come and play!

 • Uisce Batha

-The féile begins with the exchange of uisce batha (“Oo-shkee Bah-thah”), or the water of life, by founding Brehons and clan representatives.
+The féile begins with the exchange of uisce batha, or the water of life, by founding Brehons and clan representatives.

 • Tóirse Iontach

-The tóirse iontach (“tor-shuh ee-un-tahk”), or great torch known as The Flame of Magamon is lit.
-Legend holds that this flame symbolizes the virility of the Chieftain, which apparently was legendary, too, within the clan lore.
+The tóirse iontach, or great torch, known as The Flame of Magamon is lit.
+Legend holds that this flame symbolizes the virility of the Chieftain within clan lore.

 • Comórtais Iomaíocht

-In honor and recognition of Cormac’s prowess as a wise warrior, the féile features comórtais iomaíocht (“kuh-more-tesh ah-may-okt”), or competitions of physical or mental challenge.
+In honor and recognition of Cormac’s prowess as a wise warrior, the féile features comórtais iomaíocht, or competitions of physical or mental challenge.
 Most common are caber toss, stone put, archery, and mock battles using representations of sword and spear and imagination.
 No skill is needed whatsoever!

 • Bhean Magamon

-The Bhean Magamon (“Bee-un”), or Lady of Magamon, is chosen by the Brehons from among Milesian and Tuatha de Danann members.
+The Bhean Magamon, or Lady of Magamon, is selected by the Brehons from among the Milesian and Tuatha de Danann.
 The Lady is selected for her spirited wit, beauty of character, and remarkable feats and talents throughout the festival.
-Once called Maiden of Magamon, our féile today has moved away from the old, alliterative title.
 The honor is held for a period of one Celtic year until the féile again takes place.

 • Chéad Fhear

-One honorable man is bestowed the title Chéad Fhear (“Hade Fair”), or First Man of the clans.
+One honorable man is bestowed the title Chéad Fhear, or First Man of the clans.
 This individual is chosen by the Brehons from among the represented clans.
 This position is awarded to he who, through valor and determination, stands out among opponents in the comórtais iomaíocht.
 The honor is held for a period of one Celtic year until the féile again takes place.
-The Chead Fear is invited to join the Brehons in the Uisce Batha of the following year’s feile.

 • Sassanach